https://hgic.clemson.edu/

 Control

 When damage is observed, it is recommended to use contact insecticides to prevent further damage.
 The use of insecticides containing active ingredients, such as bifenthrin, cyfluthrin, cypermethrin, lambda-cyhalothrin, permethrin, or spinosad, are viable options for control.
-When using contact insecticides, remember to avoid any irrigation or rainfall within 24 hours of application to allow for the maximum amount of time for impact on the armyworms.
-See Table 1 for examples of products containing these products.
+When using contact insecticides (insecticides that control pests when they come in direct contact with the pest), remember to avoid any irrigation or rainfall within 24 hours of application to allow for the maximum amount of time for impact on the armyworms.
+See table below for examples of products containing these products.

 In areas of high value turfgrass, the use of Acelepryn G has demonstrated season long control of armyworms when applied in April or May.